 A pioneer for the past 200 years, ESCP can be proud of a large number of innovations successfully adopted all around the world.
-It remains the only pan-European school, with six campuses in Berlin, London, Madrid, Paris, Turin and Warsaw, and an associated campus in Luxembourg.
+It remains the only pan-European school, with six campuses in Berlin, London, Madrid, Paris, Turin and Warsaw.

 Being our Bicentenary year, 2019 is the perfect time to celebrate the innovative spirit embedded in ESCP’s genes.
 To do so, we look back to the creation of the School in 1819 - whereupon it became the first business school in the world - and discover the recipe for such a long life!